iptracej-education/OMSA/README.md

 Master of Science in Analytics at Georgia Tech with the same faculty and curriculum for the online master's as the on-campus program. https://pe.gatech.edu/degrees/analytics

+Given 25 years of Security industry experience, the goal of this program is to effectively build a CTO-level understanding of the AI stack for security domain.

 ## MS Thesis
 **The Neuro-Symbolic Auditor**